Top 5 UK destinations for Easter in your ‘van

 This is an area that seems to have it all for a family holiday in your touring caravan – some spectacular coastal scenery, the South Downs, beaches, promenades and buckets and spades.

-You’ll even find an organised Easter egg hunt at Alfriston Clergy House, a short drive away from the Camping and Caravanning Club’s site at Normans Bay – which history buffs will also know marks the spot where the Normans landed in 1066.
+You may wish to stay at the Camping and Caravanning Club’s site at Normans Bay – which history buffs will also know marks the spot where the Normans landed in 1066.

-The south west of England is one of the first parts of the country to feel the warmth and sunshine of Spring – so you might want to head off to Cornwall to bag your share of all that fine weather this Easter (fingers crossed!).
+The south west of England is one of the first parts of the country to feel the warmth and sunshine of spring – so you might want to head off to Cornwall to enjoy your share of that fine weather this Easter (fingers crossed!).

 The county has a number of campsites that are open all the year round, so they are probably in full swing by the time you get there for Easter.